 As members we promise to gather together regularly for worship, the ministry of the Word and Prayer, as we are able.

-We recognise our responsibility to maintain God’s House, it’s work and witness, by our support, ability and resources.
+We recognise our responsibility to maintain God’s House, the church premises and support it’s work and witness, by our commitment, abilities and resources.

 Aware of our social responsibilities, we will seek to maintain Christian witness day by day in employment and public affairs, and engage in social ministries as the Lord leads.